drdv/drdv.github.io/src/publications.md

 ## 2005

-???
-"Utilization of distributed momentum control for planning approaching trajectories of a space manipulator to a target satellite"
+??? info "Utilization of distributed momentum control for planning approaching trajectories of a space manipulator to a target satellite"

     [preprint](pdf/iSairas05.pdf)